Pherakki/Blender-Tools-for-DSCS/README.md

 7. **You *might* also have some success using [SimpleDSCSModManager](https://github.com/Pherakki/SimpleDSCSModManager) to do this automatically.**

 ## Potential fixes for common "bugs"
-1. If your mesh has a few highly distorted polygons that converge at the centre of your current room, ensure that none of your meshes have empty or unnecessary vertex groups.
-Delete any the are not needed.
+1. If your mesh has some highly distorted polygons that converge at the centre of the room (or obscure the screen), this is likely an issue with vertex weights.
+Should be resolved in the future once investigated.
 2. If the import/export options do not appear, navigate to your Blender addons folder.
 On Windows, this folder is located in: drive\Users\User\AppData\Roaming\Blender Foundation\Blender\version\scripts\addons, and you can navigate to "User\AppData\Roaming\" by typing "%appdata%" into the file address bar in File Explorer.
 Ensure that the addon code is in a folder, perhaps named something like "Blender-Tools-For-DSCS_master", and not in a bunch of folders like "FileReaders", "CollatedData" etc. If the code is not contained in a single folder in this manner, create a new folder and drag + drop all the code from this addon into the folder.
 The contents of this folder should now contain files and folders in the GitHub repository.
 Restart Blender, and re-load the addon.

 ## Some Known Bugs and Limitations